peru Logistics and Travel Information

 You should not drink tap water in Peru.
 Clean water will be available on property.
 Please remember to bring a reusable water bottle!

 INTERNET / TELEPHONE SERVICE

-Feel free to get any international plans if you would like to have calling/text/data during your trip.
+Also, feel free to get any international plans if you would like to have calling/text/data during your trip.

 The average high temperature in Peru during this time is around 75 degrees F and low of 40 degrees F. The average is around 60 degrees F. The mornings and evenings will be a bit cooler, and it will warm up during the day.